Young Democrats of North Carolina: Legislative work

 YDNC has worked to pass House Bill 91, In-Person Registration and Voting.
 The new law allows voters to register up to three days before Election Day, down from 25 days under the old law.
 The measure also provides several safeguards to ensure the integrity of voter registration and toughens criminal penalties for those who commit fraud.

 Mascot

-The official mascot of the YDNC is the "fearless" honey badger, since "Young Democrats are also devoid of fear."
+The official mascot of the YDNC is "Liberty" the cardinal, inspired by the North Carolina state bird.

+Previously their mascot was the "fearless" honey badger, since "Young Democrats are also devoid of fear."